 Georgetown Athletic Scholarships: These institutional scholarships are awarded by the GU Department of Athletics on the basis of athletic and academic potential.
 Many are awarded based on demonstrated financial need and participation in a particular sport.
 Information about these opportunities can be obtained from the GU Department of Athletics.

 Financial Aid for Study Abroad: all forms of financial aid (except federal work-study funds) can be applied to costs for Georgetown-approved and Independent Petition programs.

-Visit the OSFS website for the most current detailed instructions on how to apply for financial aid.
+Visit the OSFS website (new window) for the most current detailed instructions on how to apply for financial aid.

 Students seeking only federal financial aid simply complete the Free Application for Federal Student Aid (FAFSA).
 Eligible undergraduates seeking Georgetown University Institutional Scholarship aid must typically (with some exceptions) complete both the FAFSA and the CSS Profile form.

 Fee waivers for the CSS Profile application are typically available to first-year undergraduate college applicants whose parents live in the U.S. if the student used an SAT fee waiver, or if the parental income reported on the CSS Profile is approximately $45,000 or less for a family of four, or if the student is an orphan or ward of the court under the age of 24.

 Late Applicants: Students who apply for aid after the above “priority” deadlines may still qualify for federal, state, or private financial aid funds, but cannot be guaranteed consideration for Georgetown University institutional scholarship assistance if they apply after the priority deadline.